fusionlanguage/fut/doc/reference.md

 is replaced with `return` with a magic value representing an error:

 * `-1` in a method returning an integer.
+* `NAN` in a method returning a floating-point number.
 * `NULL` in a method returning a pointer.
 * `false` in a `void` method.
 The method will be translated to `bool`, and `true` will be returned if the method succeeds.